Skip to main content

 1. Install Claude CLI Tool

-Follow the installation instructions here to install and configure the Claude CLI tool.
+Follow the installation instructions for Claude Code to install and configure the Claude CLI tool.

 2. Authenticate with Claude